PiotrSkorupa/LoginWindowDisplayTest/ReadMe.md

 ### Running the test
-Make sure your Chromedriver is in correct path.
+Make sure your Chromedriver is in correct path and use commands:
-Use commands:
 ```
 $ mvn clean test
 ```